GiusyAnn/RiskOntology/README.md

 ## Import ontology in Protégé

-Download the file Risk.owl (not .ttl!) from ontology folder, open Protégé > File > Open... and import the owl file.
+Download the file RiskOntology.owl (not .ttl!) from ontology folder, open Protégé > File > Open... and import the owl file.